DeepIntoStreams/High-Rank-PCF-GAN/README.md

-# Extended Weak Topology and High Rank Path Development
+# High Rank Path Development: an approach of learning the filtration of stochastic processes

 ## Environment Setup
 The code has been successfully tested using Python 3.10 and PyTorch 1.11 with GPU support.
 Therefore, we suggest using this version or a later version of Python and PyTorch.
 A typical process for installing the package dependencies involves creating a new Python virtual environment.